ashleybielawski/Figure/README.md

 # Figure
-Overexpression of membrane-tagged GFP in all cells expressing the appropriate Octopamine beta receptor.
+Hello!
+I hope you enjoy these pretty immunohistochem images of the Drosophila gut.
+Membrane-tagged GFP has been overexpressed in all cells expressing the appropriate Octopamine beta receptor.